Sakti, Chhattisgarh

 Sakti is a city and a district in the state of Chhattisgarh.
 The assembly constituency number of District Sakti is 33, Earlier it was the only Education District of Chhattisgarh.
 There are 245 panchayats and 458 villages under Sakti district.
 Sakti district was formed on 15 August 2021 And came into complete district existence on 9 September 2022.

 Administration

 The District falls under Bilaspur Administrative division of Chhattisgarh.
 Its District headquarters is situated in Jetha, Sakti on the National Highway 49.
-The First Collector and District Magistrate of Sakti was Nupur Rashi Panna I.A.S, who was succeeded by the current Collector Amrit Vikas Topno, I.A.S.
+The First Collector and District Magistrate of Sakti was Nupur Rashi Panna (I.A.S). who was succeeded by the current Collector Amrit Vikas Topno(I.A.S).
 First Superintendent of Police is M.R.
-Ahire I.P.S and First District Education Officer is B.L.
+Ahire (I.P.S) and First District Education Officer is B.L.
 Khare, who was also the last District Education Officer of Education District Sakti.
-The First MLA of district was Shri Charan Das Mahant(During 2018–2023) who is the current Opposition Leader of the Chhattisgarh Legislative assembly, and was re-elected in 2023.
+The First MLA of district was Charan Das Mahant (During 2018–2023), who is the current Opposition Leader of the Chhattisgarh Legislative assembly, and was re-elected in 2023.